semgrep/semgrep-docs/docs/semgrep-assistant/getting-started.md

 ### Add Memories (beta)

-Assistant Memories allows users to tailor Assistant's remediation guidance to their organization's standards and defaults on a per-project, per-rule basis.
+Assistant Memories allow AppSec teams and developers to tailor Assistant's remediation guidance to their organization's standards and defaults on a per-project, per-rule basis.
 Whenever Assistant gives a suggested fix,  users can provide feedback by adding custom instructions.

 Memories are enabled by default for all Assistant users.

 To add a Memory:

 1. Identify the specific instance of **Assistant's suggested fix** that you want to modify.
 Click **Customize fix** to open an input box, and enter your preferred remediation approaches and secure defaults for the project.
+The suggestion you provide can be as general as "Use AWS Secrets Manager to manage secrets."
    ![Assistant’s suggested fix for a hard-coded secret in the user’s code](/img/memories-1.png#md-width)
    ***Figure***.
 Assistant’s suggested fix for a hard-coded secret in the user’s code.
 2. Click **Save and regenerate**.